TigerGraph-DevLabs/TigerGraphQL/example-react/README.md

 ## Screenshots

-If the application starts successfully, you will see the following page loaded:
+If the application starts successfully, you will see the page below loaded:

 ![Landing Page](media/landing-page.png)

-Click View Person button of any record, you will a similar page like the following loaded:
+Click View Person button of any record, you will see a similar page like below loaded:

 ![Person Details](media/person-detail.png)